Ph.D., Fellow IEEE

 its technologies to its industrial partners world wide.

 See the group picture.
 Prof. Ahmad holds honorary professor positions at the University of Electronic Science and Technology, Chengdu, China, (see pic) and Amity University (pic), Dubai, U.A.E, and is a senior visiting scientist at the

 Institute of Computing Technology (Chinese Academy of Sciences) in Beijing, China, and the U.S. Airforce Research Lab, Rome, New York.
 He has also taught courses on supercomputing and parallel programming techniques to NASA engineers and scientists at the Johnson Space Center, Houston, Texas.
 He is a certified ABET evaluator.

 Dr. Ahmad's current research is funded by the U.S. Department of Justice (DOJ), National Science Foundation (NSF), Department of Education (GAANN Project), Air Force Research Lab, Semiconductor Research Corporation (SRC), Adobe Inc., Texas Instruments, and Sun Microsystems.

 He is leading several efforts in sustainable computing and computing for sustainability.
 This includes launching of a new journal with Elsevier,

 Sustainable Computing: Informatics and Systems (SUSCOM)) of which he is the founding editor-in-chief, and launching of the

-He has served on the program committees of over 125 international conferences (co-chaired seven).
+He has served on the program committees of over 135 international conferences (including 29 in leading roles).